GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 Gtscript import system
 ++++++++++++++++++++++

-Gtscript files can import python modules and vice versa, after installing the gtscript import system (which can be done in a single line). `gtpyc` installs the import system and (by default) adds the parent directory of the input file to `sys.path`, the search path for python imports.
-This means python and gtscript modules and packages in the same folder as the input file are found by default, other than that imports behave as normal.
+Gtscript files can import python modules and vice versa, after installing the GTScript import system (which can be done in a single line). `gtpyc` installs the import system and (by default) adds the parent directory of the input file to `sys.path`, the search path for python imports.
+This means python and GTScript modules and packages in the same folder as the input file are found by default, other than that imports behave as normal.
 The reference implementation for this is in `gt4py.gtsimport`, the public API consists of the `gt4py.gtsimport.install` function.
 The module docstring contains usage examples.
 The code can be found in the corresponding `draft PR <reference_impl_pr>`_.

 Passing externals